-The property is in the Proctor Creek watershed.
+The property is in the Nancy Creek sub-basin of the Peachtree Creek watershed.
 The USGS coverage for the area shows no streams on or near the property.
 Any unmapped streams that may be on the property will be subject to the City of Atlanta's stream buffer ordinance, which requires a 75-foot buffer along perennial and intermittent streams.
 Further, any state waters that may be on the property will be subject to the 25-foot Erosion and Sedimentation Act buffers, which are administered by the Environmental Protection Division of Georgia DNR.
 Any work within these buffers will require a variance from Georgia EPD.